bongiozzo/musica_mustdie/output/band_belakor.md

 # Be'lakor

-Дискография
+## Дискография

-"The Frail Tide" 2007, Melodic Death Metal
+### "The Frail Tide" 2007, Melodic Death Metal

+1. Neither Shape Nor Shadow 07:41
+2. The Desolation of Ares 08:08
+3. Tre'aste 05:41
+4. A Natural Apostasy 06:38
+5. Paths 06:03
+6. Sanguinary 08:40

-"Stone's Reach" 2009, Melodic Death Metal
+### "Stone's Reach" 2009, Melodic Death Metal

+1. Venator 08:37
+2. From Scythe to Sceptre 06:58
+3. Outlive the Hand 08:39
+4. Sun's Delusion 09:09
+5. Held in Hollows 07:24
+6. Husks 02:48
+7. Aspect 05:52
+8. Countless Skies 10:00

+Album was recorded in the arly months of 2009 in Melbourne, Australia All Music and lyrics written/performed by Be'lakor Produced by Warren Hammond and Be'lakor
+Recorded with Warren Hammond and Phil Forbes at Pennydrop Audio, Melbourne Piano recorded at Sing Sing Recording Studios, Melbourne Mastered at Crystal Mastering Melbourne, 2009

-"Of Breath and Bone" 2012, Melodic Death Metal "Vessels" 2016, Melodic Death Metal
+### "Of Breath and Bone" 2012, Melodic Death Metal

+1. Abeyance  08:04
+2. Remnants  06:14
+3. Fraught  06:46
+4. Absit Omen  06:06
+5. To Stir the Sea  01:29
+6. In Parting  09:21
+7. The Dream and the Waking  09:17
+8. By Moon and Star  08:58

+Specifics:
+• All copies signed by band members
+• Two Be'lakor guitar picks
+• A sticker

+The cover artwork is a segment of the painting "Little Red Riding Hood" by French portrait painter Gabriel Ferrier.

+### "Vessels" 2016, Melodic Death Metal

+1. Luma
+2. An Ember's Arc
+3. Withering Strands
+4. Roots to Sever
+5. Whelm
+6. A Thread Dissolves
+7. Grasping Light
+8. The Smoke of Many Fires

 ## Отношения с другими группами